 The Diocese of Bridgeport (DOB) Aquinas Fellowship Program (AFP) is designed to form leaders and develop highly motivated and committed educators for the purpose of supporting Pre-K-12 Catholic education in Catholic schools.
 Professional development, community, and spiritual growth are the foundational principles of this program developed to attract talented, faith-filled Catholic college graduates who wish to renew and transform Catholic school classrooms.

 Participants accepted into AFP live communally with other program participants, are given opportunities to develop their individual spirituality and work towards a Master’s degree either in Education, in a specific subject (such as Mathematics or Biology), School Counseling or School Psychology, while gaining student teaching experience in one of the Catholic schools in the Diocese of Bridgeport.

 The program seeks to create a holistic formation of both teacher and individual while supporting the mission of enhancing Catholic school education.
 These educators, who will live in community and study together as part of a university collaboration, will make a significant impact on the lives of the children that they serve.

-Participants must commit to a minimum of 5 years – two years as a Fellow as they complete the coursework and three years as a paid employee of the Diocese of Bridgeport once the degree is completed.
+Participants must commit to a minimum of 4 years – two years as a Fellow as they complete the coursework and two years as a paid employee of the Diocese of Bridgeport once the degree is completed.
 Participants who do not complete the program must reimburse the diocese at a prorated rate based on length of time in the program.

 Ignited by their faith and wanting to serve, participants get the opportunity to make a deep and profound difference in the lives of children they teach and are supported with educational opportunities, a supportive community and spiritual guidance.